udaysankar01/Image-Boundary-Detection-using-PB-Lite-Boundary-Detection-Algorithm/README.md

 Implementation of a simplified version of the Probability of Boundary Edge detection algorithm using classical techniques in Python.
 Derivative of Gaussian, Leung-Malik and Gabor filters were used with Sobel and Canny baselines.

-## Instructions to run the code

-To run the pb-lite edge detection algorithm:

-`python Code/Wrapper.py`

-All the results will be stored in the folder shown below:

-`.Code/Results/`

 <!-- TABLE OF CONTENTS -->
 <details>